klappi-s/ippl-frk/VISUALISATION.md

-            so if the output level is fixed e.g via global output level and not changed, I can give my message a low level eg 2 so my message will be printed for most verboity levels globalOutputLevel >=  informMessageLevel 2-5 and only not printed for very low verbosity levels 0,1 = globalOutputLevel < informMessageLevel = 2 wont likely be pri But Message Level is reset to minimum after message has been sent, so this is useless for me atm why ?? why no alternatve
+            so if the output level is fixed e.g via global output level and not changed, I can give my message a low level eg 2 so my message will be printed for most verbosity levels globalOutputLevel >=  informMessageLevel 2-5 and only not printed for very low verbosity levels 0,1 = globalOutputLevel < informMessageLevel = 2 wont likely be printed But Message Level is reset to minimum after message has been sent, so this is useless for me atm why ?? why no alternative
             and why is [2] in print statment -_-

             so i need to manually level every message which, then let the user overwrite with setOutpt